openpracticelibrary/openpracticelibrary/src/pages/practice/rapid-value-stream-mapping.md

   ## 4. Add Other Relevant Data

   Time isn't the only cost.
-This step layers on additional context needed to understand the friction in the system.\
+This step layers on additional context needed to understand the friction in the system.
+If you're tight on time, you can fill this in later.

-  \

-  **Facilitation tips:**
+  * **Information Flow:** Capture flows of data and information between roles, teams, tools, and systems.
+Consider approvals, reviews, consultations, and feedback loops.

   * **Quality Metrics:** Ask about **% Complete & Accurate (%C/A)**—"How often does this step receive work that is usable without clarification or fix?"